b4rtaz/web3-serverless-node/README.md

 # Web3 Serverless Node

 This is a simple Web3 serverless node.
-It requires PHP8+.
+It requires PHP8+ on your server.
+It's easy to deploy and it's lightweight (~10MB with all dependiencies).

+**REST API - Supported Function**

+* <a href="#calling-smart-contract-method">🚀 Calling Smart Contract Method</a>

 ## ⚡ How to Build